t-brandt/orvara/README.rst

 Examples
 --------
-To run a quick test using the test data and test config.ini in orvara/tests, I would cd to the root directory of orvara, then run the following
+To run a quick test using the test data and test config.ini in orvara/tests, you could cd to the root directory of orvara, then run the following

 .. code-block:: bash

-    fit_orbit --output-dir ~/Downloads --config-file orvara/tests/config.ini
+    fit_orbit --output-dir ~/Downloads orvara/tests/config.ini

-This will create a .fits file in the downloads folder.
+This will create a .fits file in the Downloads folder.
 The MCMC should terminate in less than one second because of the short number of steps indicated in the example config file.

 The end-to-end tests in test_e2e check that the code is converging to previously accepted